joerivanveen/multisite-landingpages/README.txt

 ### Note about deactivation
 If a subsite administrator deactivates the plugin, its entries in the landingpages / domains table are removed.
-However, to conserve resources on a network deactivation the table is left in tact for the admin to prune.
+On a network deactivation the table is left in tact for the admin to prune, to conserve resources.
 It will be dropped on uninstall.
-The options are removed for each subsite, as long as wp_is_large_network() returns false.
+On a network deactivation the options are removed for each subsite, as long as wp_is_large_network() returns false.
 For large networks, the admin should cleanup the relevant options.
 They are prefixed by ‘ruigehond011’.